junqing-zhang/junqing-zhang.github.io/_posts/2020-02-01-blog-post-journals-conferences.md

 # Overview
 Journals can be mainly categorized into survey/tutorial-based and technical contribution-based.
 The latter can be further divided into regular papers (usually longer than eight pages) and letters (less than five pages).

+A full list of the magazines and journals of the IEEE Communications Society can be found [here](https://www.comsoc.org/publications/submit-paper){:target="_blank"}.

 # Survey/Tutorial
 Survey and tutorial summarize the recent progress of a particular research area.
 Read these articles will help grab an overall understanding of the topic, which is very helpful, in particular to beginners.